oolonek/lotus-o3/README.md

     *   Review the commands and click "Run".

     Each run also emits:
-    *   `output_status.tsv` — a per-record TSV summarizing which chemicals/references/occurrences will be created.
+    *   `output_status.tsv` — a per-record TSV summarizing which chemicals/references/occurrences will be created, plus the original SMILES, sanitized SMILES, canonical/isomeric SMILES (when available), and whether sanitization modified the structure.
     *   `<output_stem>_qs_url.txt` — the ready-to-run QuickStatements link for the batch.
     *   A console “Next actions” block telling you whether a follow-up run is required (e.g., after reference items finish creating).